elephantscale/es-training-new/DDDM/slides/5-Lessons-Masters.md

  * Many individuals decide to make decisions based on intuition, or gut.
  * There's a misconception that for the truly gifted, intuition gives them an edge over ordinary decision makers.
  * It's undoubtedly true that some people make better intuitive decisions than others.
- * But, human nature is such that even the most gifted intuitive thinkers will be subject to biases that afflict human nature.
+ * Human nature is such that even the most gifted intuitive thinkers will be subject to bias that afflict human nature.

 ---